quittle/wowser/README.md

 Download and [install Windows C++ build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019).
 Make sure to install the `Windows*SDK` in addition to the `MSVC C++ build tools`.

 ### Ubuntu (Including within a WSL distribution)

 ```
 sudo apt install clang cmake libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev mesa-common-dev pkg-config libssl-dev libgl1-mesa-dev
 ```

+## Guidelines for Development

+1. When parsing protocols, normalize data as early as possible to minimize the chance of bugs and reduce the cognitive load of keep track of normalizations
+1. When normalizing strings, prefer lowercase over uppercase where possible.